Together, We Can End Unsheltered Homelessness

 First established in San Diego and supported by the American Bar Association in Washington, DC, and now in over 70 communities nationwide, Shelter Portland is proud to announce that we will be leading the implementation of the Multnomah County Homeless Court Program.

-With the support from the Multnomah County Circuit Court, the Multnomah County District Attorney (DA), the Metropolitan Public Defender (PD), Worksystems, Clackamas Workforce Partnership, the Here Together Coalition, a myriad of regional homeless service providers, and with a special thanks to Oregon Attorney General Ellen Rosenblum, the program will be launching in early 2024.
+With the support from the Multnomah County Circuit Court, the Multnomah County District Attorney (DA), the Metropolitan Public Defender (PD), Worksystems, Clackamas Workforce Partnership, the Here Together Coalition, a myriad of regional homeless service providers, and with a special thanks to Oregon Attorney General Ellen Rosenblum, the program launched in 2024.

 Matt Wechter, San Diego County Public Defender & Director of Homeless Court Program, and Keith Wilson, Shelter Portland, prepping for a monthly homeless court session held at San Diego’s Veteran’s Village Homeless Shelter where 60 area homeless persons completed their programs and barriers to housing were removed.
 October 2019.